RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 action = jail-action
 ```

-Logpath can contain more than 2 logfile.
-Filter will use the files under `filter.d/`.
+Logpath can contain more than one logfile.
+Filter will use the files within `filter.d/`.

-Without suffix the ban time default is by seconds.
+Without suffix the ban time default is defined in seconds.
 You can use suffix like 1d or 10m (which is the fail2ban default).

-The files where the actions are defined under `actions.d/`
+The files where the actions are defined are within `actions.d/`

 ### Step 2.2 - jail-action.conf